KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Here the term physically correct refers to the brdf calculations of the linear scene light and the display output value passed to the display encoding step.

 This extension aims to:
 Produce consistent, deterministic and physically correct output under varying light conditions - here called expected output.
 Produce expected output of a glTF model (nodes) when put into a scene with defined lights.
 Produce expected output of a scene when the light conditions are dynamically changed.
 Produce expected output of multiple glTF models (nodes) that are combined into one scene.
 Produce expected output when a glTF model is viewed in an editing tool supporting this extension.
 Produce expected output on SDR and supported HDR displays.
 Provide a way to have light interoperability by defining output range.
-Be compatible with updates to glTF texture color spaces, for example increased gamut.
+Be compatible with updates to glTF texture color spaces, for example increased color gamut.

 This is done by specifying a way to encode the resulting (rendered) scene linear light output values to a known range of {R,G,B} values that can be output to display.
 This encoding shall be done so that hue (or chromaticity) is retained in the displayed image.